 Study Commissioned by Commercial Real Estate Women (CREW) Network Measures Advancements of Women in Workplace Long Populated Mostly By Men

-Commercial Real Estate: 2010 is a follow-up to the first ever in-depth look at the issue of men and women in commercial real estate, which was conducted by CREW Network in 2005.
+Women in Commercial Real Estate is a five-year follow-up to the first ever in-depth look at the issue of men and women in commercial real estate, which was conducted by CREW Network in 2005.

-The study released today revealed that a greater number of women are now pursuing careers in commercial real estate, along with a number of additional key findings:
+The 2010 study revealed that even as greater numbers of women are now pursuing careers in commercial real estate, a pay gap continues to persist:

 - More women are entering the field of commercial real estate and finding opportunity: 36 percent in 2005 as compared to 43 percent today – a seven percent increase.